Lautenschlager-id/transfromage/docs/Client.md

 >	_hbTimer = { }, -- (userdata) A timer that sends heartbeats to the server.
 >	_whoFingerprint = 0, -- A fingerprint to identify the chat where the command /who was used.
 >	_whoList = { }, -- A list of chat names associated to their own fingerprints.
->	_processXML = false, -- Whether the event "newGame" should decode the XML packet or not.
+>	_processXml = false, -- Whether the event "newGame" should decode the XML packet or not.
 (Set as false to save process)
 >	_cafeCachedMessages = { }, -- A set of message IDs to cache the read messages at the Café.
 >	_handlePlayers = false, -- Whether the player-related events should be handled or not.
 (Set as false to save process)
 >	_encode = { }, -- The encode object, used to encryption.